Get started with Expenses

-View the core steps required to perform the initial setup for Sync for Expenses
+View the core steps required to perform the initial setup for the Expenses solution

 Journey overview

-The diagram below represents the end-to-end sync process for pushing expenses from your application to your SMB customer's accounting software.
-Once you decide to build with Sync for Expenses, you need to configure Codat accordingly.
+The diagram below represents the end-to-end sync process for writing expenses from your application to your SMB customer's accounting software.
+Once you decide to build with Expenses, you need to configure Codat accordingly.
 Let's go through these requirements in detail.

-3. In the list of products, find Sync for Expenses and click Enable.
+- In the list of products, find Expenses and click Enable.
 Then, follow the on-screen prompt.

 Data types

-By default, the data types required for Sync for Expenses will be activated automatically when Sync for Expenses is enabled for your Codat instance.
+By default, the data types required for Expenses will be activated automatically when Expenses is enabled for your Codat instance.
 If you need to manage the data types, navigate to Settings > Integrations > Data types in the Codat Portal.

-Enable the data types required for Sync for Expenses with the following settings:
+Enable the data types required for Expenses with the following settings:

 Additional data types